 Graduates can focus on:

-- Construction (mechanical systems such as elevators or air conditioning, heating and ventilation systems)
+Buildings (mechanical systems such as elevators, air conditioning, heating and ventilation systems)

-A degree in engineering can also be used as a stepping stone to graduate studies or a professional degree such as law, medicine, veterinary medicine or architecture.
+A degree in mechanical engineering also opens doors to graduate studies or a second professional degree such as law, medicine, architecture or business administration.

 An academic path that works